malminhas/raspberrypi-pico/README.md

 ```

 ## RFID reader
-Instructions for how to use
+Instructions for how to use:
 * Install vanilla micropython image on your pico
 * git clone the repo [here](https://github.com/sbcshop/Raspberry-Pi-Pico-RFID-Expansion)
 * Connect via Thonny and copy three files from lib over to pico